telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/filter-by-date.md

 ---
-title: Filter by date only and ignore the time
+title: Filter by Date Only
-page_title: Filter by Date Only and Ignore the Time | Kendo UI Grid
+page_title: Filter by Date Only | Kendo UI Grid
 description: "Learn how to filter date columns in the Kendo UI Grid widget."
 slug: howto_filter_date_columns_grid
 ---

-# Filter by Date Only and Ignore the Time
+# Filter by Date Only

-The examples below demonstrate how to filter the Kendo UI Grid by date, and ignore the exact time.
+To achieve the behavior of filtering Grid columns by date only, ignoring the exact time, apply the following approaches:

+1. Create a helper field, which will hold the date.
+2. Transform the filter before applying it.

+## Create Helper Field

-###### Example 1: Create a helper field to hold the date only and filter by it, while displaying the original datetime field
+The helper field is intended to hold only the date, so that the Grid data is later filtered by it while displaying the original datetime field.

+To create the helper field, follow the steps below:
-* Use [dataSource.schema.parse](http://docs.telerik.com/kendo-ui/api/javascript/data/datasource#configuration-schema.parse) to create a new field that will hold the date only.
+* Use the [`dataSource.schema.parse`](/api/javascript/data/datasource#configuration-schema.parse) configuration to create a new field that is intended to hold the date only.
-* Use it in the [columns](http://docs.telerik.com/kendo-ui/api/javascript/ui/grid#configuration-columns) definition, but provide a [template](http://docs.telerik.com/kendo-ui/api/javascript/ui/grid#configuration-columns.template) that will visualize the initial datetime field.
+* Use the data-holding field in the [`columns`](/api/javascript/ui/grid#configuration-columns) definition, but provide a [`template`](/api/javascript/ui/grid#configuration-columns.template) that will visualize the initial datetime field.

+###### Example

 ```html
 <div id="grid"></div>